 - PT, where the national law transposing BCRD foresees that access to PI is to be offered in a transparent, non-discriminatory, cost-oriented way. - In HR, symmetric regulation is imposed under the national implementation of Art.
-61, which stipulates that each operator deploying FTTH networks must provide access at the distribution node77.
+61, which stipulates that each operator deploying FTTH networks must provide access at the distribution node.
 The principles of non-discrimination, open access with equal conditions, including price need to be guarded.
-Besides access at the distribution node, access obligations can be imposed at a higher point in the operators' network78, if the access seeker cannot economically replicate the network up to the distribution node.
+Besides access at the distribution node, access obligations can be imposed at a higher point in the operators' network, if the access seeker cannot economically replicate the network up to the distribution node.
 On the other hand, based on national implementation of BCRD, all operators deploying PI which can be used for deploying VHCNs are obliged to provide access on equal terms as regards transparency, non-discrimination, openness and price.
 The PI inside the buildings is also subject to the abovementioned symmetric obligations. - In IT, symmetrical regulation has been imposed under Art.
 61 of EECC, again including transparency, non-discrimination and fair and reasonable pricing obligations. - In EE, symmetrical regulation has been imposed under BCRD. - In FR, ARCEP imposes several obligations, including transparency, non-discrimination and reasonable prices, to all operators rolling out FTTH.
 Operators must give access to their network at a concentration point whose location varies depending on population density.

-6.2.1.
-Influence of symmetrical regulation on the results of market analyses Among those NRAs which reported that they have in place symmetrical regulation, 5 NRAs79 provided details about its influence on the results of the market analyses for the PIA, WLA, WCA and/or WDC markets, as per the information presented below:
+5.2.1.
+Influence of symmetrical regulation on the results of market analyses

+Among those NRAs which reported symmetrical regulation in place (be it under EECC or national law/BCRD), 5 NRAs provided details about how it is considered and its impact on the results of the market analyses for the PIA, WLA, WCA and/or WDC markets.
+Specifically, as per the information presented below:

 - SPRK reported that the imposition of symmetrical regulation had a positive influence on competition in the relevant markets.
 Since alternative operators had mainly deployed overhead optical fiber cables connecting roofs of the buildings, symmetric access was an important additional tool to support competition where necessary.
 Due to the aesthetic and safety reasons, incentives to remove overhead cables are underway by local and national authorities, especially in the historical center of Riga.
 The process is long and complex involving the Court, as well.
-Therefore, the regulation of the PI will play a greater role in the future. - In CZ, access to PIA was considered as a possible remedy in the WLA market, but finally it was not imposed because existing PIA stemming from BCRD symmetric regulation was considered sufficient.
-Regarding the WCA and WDC markets, no SMP was found and, thus, no room for PIA imposition was identified. - In ES, the influence of imposed symmetrical regulation on WLA market was reported.
-Access to the fiber local network available within buildings was excluded from the
+Therefore, the regulation of the PI will play a greater role in the future. - In CZ, access to PIA was considered as a possible remedy in the WLA market, but finally it was not imposed because existing PIA stemming from BCRD symmetric